michaelclement/mc-os/README.md

 - When finished, run `make clean` to unload the module and remove the compiled files.

+## Using Python userApp.py for testing
+- run `python userApp.py` to start up the python script.
+This will run the makefile and insert the module into the kernel.
+Once the module is inserted, the user will be prompted to send a string to the kernel.
+- Sending a string of characters will return the ROT13 version, as processed by the kernel module.
+- Press `ctrl+c` to quit.

 ## Resources
 Tutorial/documentation resources gleaned from:
 - https://linux-kernel-labs.github.io/